uswds/uswds-site/pages/patterns/create-a-profile/name.md

       <div class="do-dont__content">
           <ul>
             <li>Do not require users to enter something in each field.
 In some cultures, such as Indonesian and Icelandic, people may have only one name.</li>
             <li>If you need to request a middle name, don’t request just an initial.
-In other countries, people often have multiple middle names and may not typically abbreviate them with initials.</li>
+In some cultures, people often have multiple middle names and may not typically abbreviate them with initials.</li>
             <li>Do not assume that a single character is an initial.
 Some names are one character long.</li>
             <li>Do not normalize casing in names.
 In some names, such as McNamara and van der Waals, casing is part of the name.</li>
             <li>Do not ask for maiden name.
 Women are not the only ones who change their names.
 Ask for previous name.</li>